Loosely translated it means “eight side brocades or eight side exercises”.

 - Regulates the heart (yin), lungs (yin) and colon (yang) meridians.

-- Separating heaven and earth by raising one hand to regulate spleen and stomach, this asymmetric stretching exercise promotes good digestion.
+- Separate heaven and earth to balance the spleen and stomach by raising one hand to regulate spleen and stomach, this asymmetric stretching exercise promotes good digestion.

 - Relieves intestinal and stomach complaints and soothes pain in the limbs.